 Another win for Colquitt County came with the retention and expansion of Cavoc Industries.
 Based in Phoenix, Arizona, Cavoc Industries purchased Destiny Industry, which has manufactured modular homes in Moultrie for more than forty years.

-While recruiting new industries is a top priority, Grogan says it’s equally important to retain and expand existing companies.
+While recruiting new industries is a top priority, Barbara Grogan. president of Moultrie-Colquitt County Development Authority, says, it’s equally important to retain and expand existing companies.
 “We worked with Cavoc Industries to keep all the jobs in Colquitt; this is a strong and stable company that has a lot of growth potential, and they could have moved the entire operation to one of their other locations.”

 The $20 million investment secured 247 existing jobs and projected to create 30 positions during the next three years.